When

-When we are surrounded every day by such beauty as we are here it is easy to become acclimatized to it and neglect to put that into our narrative.
+we are surrounded every day by such beauty as we are here it is easy

 For the last two weeks we have been traveling in the mountains and forests of Eastern Oregon, Central Idaho and Western Montana in some of the wildest and most remote countryside in the United States.
 Mountain ranges such as the Wallowa, Clearwater, Bitterroot and Beaverhead that give evidence to, but also hide, the story of the making of the Earth itself, Volcanic construction and tectonic upheaval, bursting forth of liquid minerals to create the mineral and metal wealth.
 So remote that most Americans do not know where we are talking about.
 Mighty rivers such as the Snake River and small rivers like the Powder, Imnaha, Grande Ronde, Lochsa and the Big Hole each with its own story.
 Land that was only discovered by white men 200 years ago.